dannychirkov/carrier-api/packages/novaposhta-mcp-server/README.md

 A: This MCP server provides several key advantages:
 - **Comprehensive Documentation**: All tools are well-documented with clear descriptions, making it easy for AI assistants to understand and use them correctly
 - **Real Data Operations**: Execute real API calls with actual Nova Poshta data - tracking shipments, calculating costs, creating waybills, and more
-- **AI-Native Integration**: Designed specifically for AI assistants like Claude, enabling natural language interactions with Nova Poshta services
+- **AI-Native Integration**: Designed specifically for AI assistants like Claude, enabling natural language interactions with Nova
-- **Zero Configuration**: Works immediately after setup with sensible defaults and clear error messages

 **Q: Do I need a Nova Poshta account to use this?**
 A: Yes, you need to register at [my.novaposhta.ua](https://my.novaposhta.ua/) and generate an API key.